 Brands can find endless amounts of metrics surrounding their audience and how they interacted with their brand.
 For example, metrics include average order value, customer acquisition cost, conversion rate, clicks on an ad, etc. Think of metrics as a general way to measure things.

 However, KPIs can help pinpoint the most important metrics to your brand so you can track them consistently.
-Most KPIs stem from the combination of two or more metrics.
+Most KPIs stems from the combination of two or more metrics.

 Although you may not need to pay attention to every number surrounding your business, it’s always ideal to collect more data than you think you need.
 Having a variety of data points over long periods of time makes it easier to see patterns that you may not have recognized otherwise.